gholt-teradici/tce/word-count/README.md

 Two larger test files are included with their corresponding expected results file which consists of the top 10 word counts.
 These were generated using http://www.writewords.org.uk/word_count.asp.
 In a case where this wasn't available, I would generate files using random words from a dictionary with random occurrences while storing the corresponding occurrences.

+## Documentation
+Doxygen was used to generate documentation.
+This was put into the repository for your convenience.

 ## Algorithm

  - File is read and words are extracted and processed (punctuation